Reconciliation in NetSuite: The 10-Minute Guide

 - Reconciling the statement

-NetSuite’s Automated Reconciliation Rules
+What Are NetSuite's Automated Reconciliation Rules?

-However, this automation will only match transactions if the date of the imported transaction is 90 days or less.
+This automation will only match transactions if the date of the imported transaction is 90 days or less.

-Creating Your Own Reconciliation Rules
+How to Create Your Own Reconciliation Rules

 - Navigate to Transactions > Bank > Reconciliation Rules.